tosdr/edit.tosdr.org/README.md

 ## Export

+Careful!
+The postgres database dumps produced during this process contain user accounts that should be kept secret.
+Never commit a database dump to git, or share it with someone who does not also have access to our Heroku account!

 ```sh
 # make sure you have phoenix checked out next to tosdr-build in a folder:
 git clone https://github.com/tosdr/phoenix